mlesniak/kotlin-gameboy/README.md

 ## Goal
-Show the Nintendo title animation when a Game Boy boots up [(reference video)](https://www.youtube.com/watch?v=g9x6alnYvIU&ab_channel=i12bretro) by simulating the boot process of a real Gameboy CPU and corresponding units, e.g. its PPU.
+Show the Nintendo title animation when a Game Boy boots up [(reference video)](https://www.youtube.com/watch?v=g9x6alnYvIU&ab_channel=i12bretro) by simulating the boot process of a real Gameboy CPU and corresponding units, e.g. its PPU when a real boot rom and cartride is loaded.

 ## Current status